 Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps (Video)

-These Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps are amazingly delicious and they’re perfect when you need a low-carb nibble for a party!
-This recipe is also gluten-free, Keto, low-glycemic, and meatless; use the Diet-Type Index to find more recipes like this one.
+Low-Carb and Gluten-Free Cheddar Pecan Almond Crisps are amazingly delicious and they’re perfect when you need a low-carb nibble for a party!
+Use Appetizers to find more recipes like this one.

 Watch the video to see if you’d like to make